 What Is an Excellent Credit Score?

 One of the most important keys to financial health is managing your credit score well.
-An excellent credit score can save you money on interest, help you find the best loan products and positively influence other areas of your life.
+An excellent credit score can save you money on interest, help you find the best loan products for you and positively influence other areas of your life.
 To have excellent credit, you need a FICO Score of at least 800 or a VantageScore of at least 750.
 Below you can find out how to work toward an excellent credit score.

 Do I have an excellent credit score?